Whenever a company grows, it also accumulates a wealth of knowledge, from processes and best practices to institutional culture.

 - Q&A workflow to capture questions

-- AI-powered knowledge base to document answers
+- AI-powered knowledge base for instant answers

 - Knowledge management features to keep content up to date.